elixir-ecto/ecto/guides/howtos/Navigating Relations.md

            a.species, a.species)]])
 ```

-An update query has no result set, so all we need to do is to feed them to the `update_all` for
+An update query has no result set, so all we need to do is to feed each of them to the
-our Repo:
+`update_all` for our Repo:

 ```
 Botany.Repo.update_all(q, [])